ministryofjustice/offender-risk-profiler/README.md

 `
 o.s.b.a.e.web.EndpointLinksResolver      : Exposing 3 endpoint(s) beneath base path '' |
 o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path '' |
-o.a.c.impl.engine.AbstractCamelContext   : Apache Camel 3.20.2 (camel-1) is starting |
-o.a.c.impl.engine.AbstractCamelContext   : Routes startup (started:5) |
-o.a.c.impl.engine.AbstractCamelContext   :     Started route1 (timer://data-deletion-schedule) |
-o.a.c.impl.engine.AbstractCamelContext   :     Started route2 (timer://pras-schedule) |
-o.a.c.impl.engine.AbstractCamelContext   :     Started route3 (timer://ocgm-schedule) |
-o.a.c.impl.engine.AbstractCamelContext   :     Started route4 (timer://ocg-schedule) |
-o.a.c.impl.engine.AbstractCamelContext   :     Started route5 (timer://viper-schedule) |
-o.a.c.impl.engine.AbstractCamelContext   : Apache Camel 3.20.2 (camel-1) started in 167ms (build:31ms init:128ms start:8ms) |
 offenderRiskProfilerApplication$Companion : Started OffenderRiskProfilerApplication.Companion in 13.605 seconds (JVM running for 16.21) |
-`

 **The logs above tells us the following:**

 - The three sqs endpoints have started and the application has binded with them.
 - The Risk Profiler application has started on port 8080.
-- The s3 endpoints exist and Apache Camel is listening on those s3 bucket folders.

 ### RiskProfiler Components